How is a Snow Day Determined?

 1) An announcement is made on the D70 website -d70schools.org- and all the school websites.

 2) The message is pushed out through automatic phone calls from Supt.
-Schumacher through the D70 notification system to phone numbers D70 families provide during registration.
+Barbini through the D70 notification system to phone numbers D70 families provide during registration.
 Please make sure your contact information is current every winter.

 3) Parents who have opted in to do so will receive a text (SMS) message.
 (To opt-in to receive emergency notices via text, please text Y or YES to 67587)